lucienjll/data-science-2025/challenges/c00-diamonds-assignment.md

 **Observations**:

 - The price increases as the carat increases.
+This is shown in the graph as a high carat with the lowest cut quality succeeds smaller carat diamonds with the ideal cut quality.
 - The cut quality affects the price, where ideal cuts are generally more expensive than fair cuts.
+This graph shows this as for each carat, the ideal and premium diamonds tend to reside at higher prices for that specific carat.

 # Communication